sooriyaarachchi/pybites.github.io-src/content/python-openpyxl.md

 Title: Module of the Week: Openpyxl - Automate Excel!
 Date: 2017-09-12 10:50
 Category: Modules
-Tags: excel, games, first script, vba, automation, openpyxl
+Tags: excel, games, first script, vba, automation, openpyxl, hacking, unix
 Slug: python-openpyxl
 Authors: Bob
 Summary: You probably remember your first script.
 I remember the joy of discovering how I could let the machine automate something for me.
 It still gets me excited everyday.
 I played a bit with openpyxl yesterday.
 I used it to hack an Excel game for which I first used a macro.
-Not particularly useful but a nice exploration of this useful module.
+Not particularly useful but a nice exploration of this module.
 cover: images/featured/pb-article.png

 You probably remember your first script.
 I remember the joy of discovering how I could let the machine automate something for me.
 It still gets me excited everyday.
 I played a bit with openpyxl yesterday.
 I used it to hack an Excel game for which I first used a macro.
-Not particularly useful but a nice exploration of this useful module.
+Not particularly useful but a nice exploration of this module.

 ## Hack the Game